Be an

 Independent Contributor Guide

-Our Independent Contributor Guide directs participants step-by-step through conducting oral history interviews; writing, editing, and publishing their veterans' stories in Since You Asked, and preserving the recorded interviews in the Library of Congress.
+Our Independent Contributor Guide directs participants step-by-step through conducting an oral history interview; writing, editing, and publishing their veteran's service story in Since You Asked, and preserving the recorded interview in the Library of Congress.
 Video tutorials, interview questions, and writing worksheets are some of the supportive curriculum materials.

 Two Ways to Participate